pangxueyu233/KMT2C-in-SCLC-Metastasis/README.md

 ![image-20201124153922625](README.assets/image-20201124153922625.png)

+​	A prevalent bottleneck for metastasis researches is the lack of resected samples because patients with metastases won’t be treated with surgery, which is the case for the majority of SCLC patients.
+Therefore, mouse models of SCLC which can recapitulate the clinical features of the human disease are especially of value.

-As we know, there were little omics data about SCLC patients and even murine SCLC.
-Therefore, we accumulated attainability omics data and pre-processed them to make it easier to use.
-And we also hope this page could be real-time maintained.
-If you have submitted SCLC data we haven’t recorded or mentioned in list, you could contact us anytime and we would like to integrate your resource in this resource.
+​	As we known, there were little omics data from SCLC patients and even from murine SCLC.
+Therefore, we accumulated all attainable omics data and stored them here.
+To make it easier to use, we pre-processed them by standard pipeline, and the detail codes of processing also recorded in this page.

+​	We hope this page could be real-time maintained.
+If you have generated and submitted SCLC data we haven’t recorded or mentioned in list, you could contact us anytime and we would like to integrate your resource here.

-To increase analyzing reproducibility of omics analysis mentioned in our paper, we will record and submit all scripts, raw data and processed data for sharing our bioinformatics tools and academic principles.
+​	To increase the reproducibility of omics analysis mentioned in our paper, we will record and submit all scripts, raw data and processed data for sharing our bioinformatics tools and academic principles.
 We have submitted all processed data on [Figshare](https://figshare.com/account/projects/92384/articles/13206338) and you could download them followed according agreements.
-Raw data also had been submitted on GEO database and you could be accessible by clicking [GSE161570]( https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE161570).
-Besides, we also recorded our codes and figures in Markdown files regarded as tutorials for beginner of omics analysis.
-And detail description you could get in following pages.
+Raw data also had been submitted on GEO database, and you could be accessible by clicking [GSE161570]( https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE161570).
+Besides, we also recorded our figures-making codes in Markdown files, which could be regarded as tutorials for beginner of omics analysis.
+More detail descriptions of the submitted data you could get in following pages.

-In this project, we have modified a lot of function formulas from perfect packages to better use in our data analysis and visualizations.
+​	In this project, to better analyze and visualize our data, we have modified a lot of function formulas from previous perfect packages.
 And we also be happy to share them to help you improve your work efficiency in omics data analysis and visualizations.

 # **All SCLC patients’ data files**